Linux distribution: Interdistribution issues

 The Free Standards Group was an organization formed by major software and hardware vendors that aims to improve interoperability between different distributions.
-Among their proposed standards are the Linux Standard Base, which defines a common ABI and packaging system for Linux, and the Filesystem Hierarchy Standard which recommends a standard filenaming chart, notably the basic directory names found on the root of the tree of any Linux filesystem.
+Among their proposed standards are the Linux Standard Base, which defines a common ABI and packaging system for Linux, and the Filesystem Hierarchy Standard which recommends a standard file naming chart, notably the basic directory names found on the root of the tree of any Linux file system.
 Those standards, however, see limited use, even among the distributions developed by members of the organization.

 The diversity of Linux distributions means that not all software runs on all distributions, depending on what libraries and other system attributes are required.
 Packaged software and software repositories are usually specific to a particular distribution, though cross-installation is sometimes possible on closely related distributions.

+One of solutions for interdistribution issues, particularly to run software created for a distribution on another, is by using container such as Distrobox.